 Bugs and mosquitos are generally not a problem on this trip, although it’s a good idea to come prepared with a small amount of insect repellent just in case.

-You can either bring your own sleeping bag, pad and ground tarp, or you can rent our sleep kit.
-If you are purchasing your own bag for the trip, keep in mind that a medium weight synthetic-fill bag is recommended for April and October.
+You can either bring your own sleeping bag and pad or you can rent our sleep kit.
+If you are purchasing your own bag for the trip, keep in mind that a medium-weight synthetic fill bag is recommended for April and October.

 ☐ Duffel bag: will need to fold down and fit into our waterproof bag (not to exceed 25 lbs. packed)

 ☐ Sleeping bag, sleeping pad, sheet, and small pillow.
 Sleep kits including these items may be rented for $50.

 ☐ Daypack for day hikes.
 It should be large enough to carry water, lunch, and a camera, as well as a warm layer of clothing for spring & fall trips (750–2000 cu. in).